MartinBulla/ruff_sperm_v2/README.md

-## Supporting information for "Sperm traits of the three genetic morphs in the ruff sandpiper "
+## Supporting information for "Differences in sperm swimming speed and morphology between the three genetic morphs in the ruff sandpiper"

 ![Satellite](./Illustrations/morphs.png)